 A permaculture swale is a technique for capturing and storing water in a garden.
-Learn how to build a swale in the residential landscape.
+In this article, learn how to build a swale in the home landscape.
+Oh, and don’t forget to grab your FREE Quick Start Guide: How to Build a Swale to Capture Roof Water at the end of the article.

 Constructing a Swale in 9 Steps